Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 What are the pilot books for beginners?

-I shared the top beginner pilot books to only help you with the private pilot licensing stage and not further.
+I shared the top beginner pilot books to help you only with the private pilot licensing stage and not further.

 Many websites share a list of books for beginner pilots or student pilots, but they rarely say why a book is essential for student pilots; instead, they talk about the book’s author and history.